buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 Toggles or switches **enable users to complete tasks that require binary choices to be made**, for example, turning various settings on or off.

-In addition to toggles or switches, radio buttons or checkboxes can be used, depending on the content you're designing.
+In addition to toggles or switches, radio buttons or checkboxes can be used, depending on the content you’re designing.
 Toggles or switches should be used instead of radio buttons or checkboxes when the choice is binary: A or B.

 Toggles allow users to change settings between two states, for example: activating or deactivating something.
 Ensuring the on and off states are visually distinct improves toggles usability.

-Once again, Google’s Material Design guidelines have [a useful overview of selection controls](https://material.io/design/components/selection-controls.html) that's well worth reading.
+Once again, Google’s Material Design guidelines have [a useful overview of selection controls](https://material.io/design/components/selection-controls.html) that’s well worth reading.

 ![Placeholder](images/ch2/progress-indicators.png)